roidelapluie/blog/content/pages/disclaimer.md

 The DNS records are signed with DNSSEC, and there are TLSA records with the certificates.

+## Standards

+This website is HTML 5 valid, orr it should be.
+If some pages do not pass the W3C HTML5 validator, feel free to contact me.

 ## Misc

 * I do not keep things up-to-date.
 Some blogposts might be completely irrelevant.